 Extended Stockton Coastal Management Program

-CN is currently preparing an Extended Stockton Coastal Managment Program which broadens the geographical area covered by the Stockton Coastal Management Program 2020 to include the northern end of Stockton Beach from Meredith Street to the Port Stephens Local Government Area boundary, as shown on the map.
+CN is currently preparing an Extended Stockton Coastal Management Program (CMP) which broadens the geographical area covered by the Stockton CMP 2020 to include the northern end of Stockton Beach from Meredith Street to the Port Stephens Local Government Area boundary, as shown on the map.
 The land to the north of Meredith Street is owned and managed by Defence Housing Australia, Hunter Water, Crown Land and the Department of Communities and Justice, and CN is working closely with these stakeholders.

 The Extended Stockton Coastal Management Program will incorporate the findings of the Evaluation Report, which identified that an ongoing program of sand nourishment is the best way to provide a buffer for the coastline and beach amenity at Stockton.